 Mining is the dominant sector of the Peruvian economy.
 Substantial additional investment has flowed to the sector over the past 20 years.
 As a result there has been an increase in exploration and development activities.
-Peru is among the major producers of mineral commodities in the world and accounts for more than 60% of the country's exports.
+Peru is among the major producers of mineral commodities in the world and accounts for more than 55% of the country's exports.
 Copper and gold are the most important mineral exports by value.

-In recent years, Peru has achieved significant advances in social and development indicators as well as in macroeconomic performance, with very dynamic GDP growth rates, reduction of external debt, a stable exchange rate, low inflation which in 2013 was below the upper limit of the Central Bank target range of 1% to 3%.
+In recent years, Peru has achieved significant advances in social and development indicators as well as in macroeconomic performance, with very dynamic GDP growth rates, reduction of external debt, a stable exchange rate and low inflation (while inflation increased to 3.2% in 2014 as compared to 2.86% in 2013, it is expected that it will drop towards the Central Bank target of 1% to 3% in 2015).
+Peru's rapid expansion has helped to reduce the national poverty rate from 48.5% in 2004, to about 22.7% of its total population in 2014.

-The country has had continuous economic and political stability since the early 1990's.
-The Peruvian economy has been growing by an average 6.4% between 2002 and 2012 (the highest 10-year average growth in Peru's history).
+The country has had continuous economic and political stability since the early 1990s.
+The Peruvian economy has been growing by an average 6.5% between 2007 and 2013.
 This growth was largely driven by prudent macroeconomic policies, investor-friendly market policies and the government's aggressive trade liberalization strategies.
-Growth is now slowing within a context of lower prices for Peru's largest commodity exports, although the country's economy remained strong in 2013, growing about 5%, down from 6.3% in 2012.
+It is expected that the increase in mineral production will support Peru's economic growth over the next few years as metal prices have weakened.